jericirenej/batch-rename/README.md

 <br>

-## New feature
+## New features
-Multi level rollback is now implemented.
+- Multi level rollback is now implemented.
 This means that you can perform multiple transformation on existing / newly added files, and then restore back to previous file names by levels.
 Just add the number of rollbacks you wish to perform next to the `restore` flag.
 Or omit the argument to roll back to the beginning!
+  - Implementing the rollback feature meant a complete rewrite of the rollback logic.
+However, previous (legacy) rollback files are still supported and will be converted to the current format automatically.
+- All operations now run in dryRun by default so that changes can be previewed and executed via explicit confirmation.
+- Various bug fixes.
+Test improvements.

 ## How to run
 Clone the repo, then run `npm install`.